When it comes to investing in stocks, I frequently get the question, “When do you sell a stock?”

 This is something I’m always monitoring since I want to see their operating cash flow and free cash flow to be at least showing positive trends over the quarters or years.
 You can generally get a gauge of this by measuring their operating cash margin or free cash flow margin (dividing cash flow by overall revenue).
 Negative cash flow is common but obviously the bigger the negative percent, the faster it needs to improve before it becomes a potential cash burn issue for the company.
 An example of a company that just couldn’t grow fast enough to keep up with cash burn was MoviePass.

-Right now, many retailers for example are struggling with cash flow and have high long term debt balances which really sucks the life out of the company.
+Right now, many retailers for example are struggling with cash flow and have high long term debt balances which really sucks the life out of the companies.
 This generally ends poorly where the company ultimately files for bankruptcy.
 So, cash flow is an important metric to monitor.

 If the tax consequences from the sale won’t be too significant